Information about COVID-19

 How is COVID-19 treated?

-If your symptoms worsen it’s important you seek medical advice.
-If necessary, you may be admitted to hospital to help you manage your condition.
-There is no specific treatment available for COVID-19, however the care you receive will help relieve symptoms and support your body in its fight against the virus.
+If your symptoms get worse it’s important you get medical advice, either by calling your GP or ringing NHS 111.There’s no specific treatment available for COVID-19.
+But care you receive in hospital will help relieve symptoms and support your body in its fight against the virus.

 Why is testing for COVID-19 important?

-Because COVID-19 can cause various symptoms or even no symptoms at all, it's difficult to diagnose without testing.
-Testing can also help the government understand how far the virus has spread among the population.
-This can help inform the NHS and government's decisions on measures such as lockdown and social distancing.
+Because COVID-19 can cause varied symptoms or even no symptoms at all, it's difficult to diagnose without testing.
+Testing can also help the government understand the levels of the virus around the country.

 How to stay safe during the COVID-19 pandemic

-It’s important to look after yourself both physically and mentally.
-For guidance on how to reduce your risk of catching the illness and looking after yourself if you or someone in your household displays symptoms, you can either visit our COVID-19 advice pages, or the government guidance pages.
+It’s always important to look after yourself both physically and mentally, but even more so during a pandemic.
+For advice on how to prevent catching COVID-19, self isolation and what to do if you or anyone in your household/bubble displays symptoms, visit the government guidance pages.

-Your mental health is just as important as your physical health, especially when most of us are unable to see our friends and family on a regular basis because of lockdown or social distancing measures.
-We’ve provided some helpful advice on coping with stress in the pandemic or you can visit the NHS’ Every Mind Matters website for practical advice on looking after your mental health.
+Your mental health is just as important as your physical health, especially when seeing our family and friends isn’t as easy as it used to be.
+We’ve created some helpful advice on coping with stress in the pandemic or you can visit the NHS’ Every Mind Matters website for practical advice on looking after your mental health.